-Camden Clark Medical Center (CCMC) is a 327-bed not-for-profit community hospital in Parkersburg, WV that serves the mid-Ohio Valley.
+Camden Clark Medical Center (CCMC) is a 327-bed not-for-profit community hospital in Parkersburg, West Virginia that serves the mid-Ohio Valley.
 The facility provides a broad range of services, including behavioral health, emergency and trauma, general surgery, pediatric care, and full physical therapy and outpatient services.
 As the community's hospital for more than a century, Camden Clark maintains a leadership role as the region’s primary source for advanced health care and wellness programs.
 Accenture helped CCMC implement a process improvement effort to redesign Care Management that shortened patients’ average lengths of stay, reduced readmission rates and streamlined care delivery, while generating millions of dollars in savings.

 WVU Medicine, the largest health system in West Virginia, teamed with Accenture on a year-long initiative to improve the operating performance and bottom line of CCMC, one of its largest hospitals and physician practice organizations.
 CCMC was experiencing significant financial losses due to changing market dynamics and loss of market share, inefficiencies in operations due to the recent acquisition of a local competitor, and inefficiencies in day-to-day operating procedures related to both inpatient care and its outpatient/physician network practices.
 They were also facing reimbursement penalties from the Centers for Medicare and Medicaid Services (CMS) for hospitals with too many patient readmissions within 30 days of discharge.